The Block Editor

 - Convert the block to a List.

-- Convert the block to a Quotation.
+- Convert the block to a Quote.

-- Convert the block to Display Code.
+- Convert the block to display Code.

 - Convert the block to HTML.

-- Insert a Divider.
+- Insert a Separator.

 - Insert a Readmore.